RaphaelKMandel/chronicles-of-vimia/README.md

 ## Planned Features

-1. A campaign mode, where users can level up by acquiring motions
+1. A campaign mode, where users can level up by acquiring motions; fight bosses (multiline puzzles?) at end
 2. A training mode, where puzzles are generated to get practice on a certain motion or command
 3. More than one falling buffer at a time
 4. Better graphics, effects, etc...